wilmoore/ruby-version/README.md

-# I am no longer maintaining this as I'm now contributing to and using [chruby][chruby].
+# I am no longer actively maintaining `ruby-version` as I'm now contributing to and using [chruby][chruby].
 Same design philosophy and excellent maintainer and contributors.
-Use it!!!
+If you dig the idea behind `ruby-version`, you'll love [chruby][chruby]!!!